katierawson/dhasa18/README.md

 We’ll hold these consultations from 5 to 6 p.m. on Friday, November 9, Westin Peachtree Plaza Atlanta, Piedmont 6.

-To request a consultation, please [register here](https://docs.google.com/forms/d/e/1FAIpQLSeqZ6_j58bofPOGuk3Lm84JYM2rOLygko07hRlhD34OCOyG5g/viewform?usp=sf_link) by Sunday, November 1.
+To request a consultation, please [register here](https://docs.google.com/forms/d/e/1FAIpQLSeqZ6_j58bofPOGuk3Lm84JYM2rOLygko07hRlhD34OCOyG5g/viewform?usp=sf_link) by Friday, November 2.

 If you would like to be a consultant on digital projects, [register here](https://docs.google.com/forms/d/e/1FAIpQLSe-zrkph1C0Y-IdzefijOOHXEYmbXgVdd2bQRuPKYPAztcVxQ/viewform?usp=sf_link).